SimArgentino/CATS-online-anomaly-detection/README.md

 The goal of this project is to create a notebook for anomaly detection and to simulate online detection using Kafka.

 The dataset used is the Controlled Anomalies Time Series (CATS) dataset.
-The notebook is designed to easily swap out the dataset to perform anomaly detection.
+The notebook is designed to swap out the dataset to perform anomaly detection easily.
 The neural network used is an Autoencoder.

 For this project, 16 models were trained to evaluate the results in different scenarios by assessing the following characteristics: